pqabelian/abelian-community-website/docs/downloads/fullnode-db.md

 :::

 ::: tip Note
-Starting from version 4.2.0 of the Abelian Desktop Wallet Classic (Legacy), the Abec synchronization of mainnet data is no longer used, and this data package does not need to be downloaded.
+Starting from version 4.2.0 of the Abelian Desktop Wallet (Legacy), the Abec synchronization of mainnet data is no longer used, and this data package does not need to be downloaded.
 :::

 ### Data Package Download Link